Statute of Limitations for Filing Lawsuits in California Courts

 - Breach of Written Contracts: The breach of written contracts is outlined in California Code of Civil Procedures section 337 and has a four-year time limit from the date that the deal was broken.

-- Breach of Oral Contracts: Oral contracts are ones that are not written and is an agreement not adhered between the plaintiff and defendant.
+- Breach of Oral Contracts: Oral contracts are ones that are not written and are an agreement not adhered to between the plaintiff and defendant.
 In many cases, there is some written proof, whether it is a receipt, a canceled check, or another paper document that could be evidence of an oral contract.
-California Code of Civil Procedures section 339.
+California Code of Civil Procedures Section 339.
 There is a two year period in which to file a claim, from the date that the contract became broken.

 - Unknown Problems, “Latent Defects”: Latent defects occur with real property design improvement, construction that caused damage to real estate or personal property, and survey of the real property.
 This type of legal claim filing often against an architect, builder, or contractor.
 The latent defects rules list in the California Code of Civil Procedures, section 337.15.
 There is a ten-year statute of limitations from the date of the mostly finished construction.